Muthu-78/Muthu-78/README.md

 - 👋 Hi, I’m Muthu
+-
 - 👀 I’m interested in ...
 Data analytics
+-
--  I’m currently learning ...Python with data analytics
+-  I’m currently learning ...
+Data analytics with python
+-
 -  I’m looking to collaborate on ...
+-
 - 📫 How to reach me ...muthukumarcj7@gmail.com